 Prem Rawat's (Maharaji) Malibu Mansion Click here to see a well researched article about Prem Rawat's extravagant lifestyle and click here to see pictures of his unbelievable Malibu Mansion.

-However, it wasn't until later that his drug use and sexual abuse of some of his female devotees, became known to any but his inner coterie.
+However, it wasn't until later when his former, long-time personal assistant, Michael Dettmers, revealed a lot about Rawat that wasn't covered by a non-disclosure agreement that the extent of his drug use and sexual abuse of some of his female devotees, became known to any but his inner coterie.

 Sophia Collier, who had been a journalist in the Denver headquarters working for Divine light Mission, and others were told by Bob Mishler, the President of Divine Light Mission, that the 15 year old boy guru was "sloshed" at the Millenium '73 festival and she saw his brother, Raja Ji, drunk at first hand, more than once.
 Mishler discussed the fact that Rawat didn't meditate himself but got drunk to relive his tensions in a radio interview and some newspaper articles.